Biofeedback Therapists in Oregon

 As of April 2026, all 4 biofeedback therapists listed on the Oregon Counselor Directory are currently accepting new clients.
 This is good news for individuals seeking this specialized form of therapy, as it indicates that there is availability for new patients across the state.

-As of April 2026, Oregon Counselor Directory lists 89 therapists who specialize in biofeedback, a therapy approach that uses monitoring devices to help patients learn how to control physiological functions such as heart rate and muscle tension.
+Oregon Counselors Directory lists 88 therapists who specialize in biofeedback, a therapy approach that uses monitoring devices to help patients learn how to control physiological functions such as heart rate and muscle tension.
 All 4 of these providers offer in-person sessions, ensuring that Oregonians across the state can benefit from this specialized treatment.
 3 of these biofeedback therapists accept telehealth options, expanding access to those who prefer virtual care or have mobility constraints.
 3 also accept the Oregon Health Plan (OHP), ensuring that low-income individuals can access biofeedback therapy.
 Furthermore, 2 of these therapists offer sliding scale fees, accommodating clients with financial limitations.
 Currently, all 4 biofeedback therapists are accepting new clients, making it easier for those seeking this form of therapy to find a suitable provider.

 Oregon Cities